joshvonkorff/Tao-Te-Ching/README.md

 >   and ignores nobody.
 >   They uses their resources wisely,
 >   wasting nothing.
->   Some people call this "following the light."Good people
+>   Some people call this "following the light."
+Good people
 >   teach others
 >   who have the potential to be good.
 >   Brains count for nothing